Akuli/python-tutorial/files.md

 `\n` means newline.
 Note that it needs to be a backslash, so `/n` doesn't have any special meaning like `\n` has.
 When we wrote the file with print it actually added a `\n` to the end of it.
-It's good practise to end the content of files with a newline character, but it's not necessary.
+It's recommended to end the content of files with a newline character, but it's not necessary.

-So how does that work if we have more than one line in the file?
+Let's see how that works if we have more than one line in the file.

 ```py
 >>> with open('hello.txt', 'w') as f: